 Return on investment.
 To justify purchase, capital equipment must be used often enough to generate revenue to pay for itself and make it profitable.
 Lasers can be very profitable if used frequently.
 Because of their versatility, HWG lasers can appropriately be used in virtually every surgery done in practice.
 Their ROI is very short.
 AA lasers have limited applications and require longer time for ROI.

 A surgical laser will enhance surgical capabilities in a general practice.
 Selection of the delivery system is the most important consideration.
 Prospective surgeons should carefully consider the differences in the delivery systems prior to purchase.
 (Note: The author owns two surgical lasers – a 30- watt articulated arm laser and a 30-watt hollow wave guide laser.
 With full understanding of the issues discussed in this article, the author uses his HWG laser every day.
 His AA laser sits idle.)

 Dr. Godbold established Stonehaven Park Veterinary Hospital in Jackson, Tenn., in 1980.
 Since 1999, he has pursued a special interest in surgical lasers and laser associated technologies.

-This Education Series story was underwritten by Aesculight Inc. of Woodinville, Wash., manufacturer of the only American-made surgical veterinary CO2 laser.
+This Education Series story was underwritten by Aesculight Inc. of Bothell, Wash., manufacturer of the only American-made surgical veterinary CO2 laser.